- Code MGMT7007

 - Mode of delivery In Person

-This course aims to promote an understanding, within the context of a capitalist economy, of:
+This course aims to promote an understanding for corporations, of:

-- the importance to each individual corporate entity of corporate sustainability;
+- fundamental concepts of sustainability and the importance to individual corporate entity of corporate sustainability;

-- the inter-relationship between the environmental, social, and economic aspects of corporate sustainability;
+- the inter-relationship between the natural environmental, social, and economic aspects of corporate sustainability;

-- the principal ‘toolkits' currently used by practitioners to recognise and appropriately resolve environmental and social sustainability issues in business; and
+- the principal ‘toolkits' currently used by practitioners to recognise and resolve natural environmental and social sustainability issues in pursuing sustainable business strategy; and

 Upon successful completion, students will have the knowledge and skills to:

-- identify and analyse, within the context of economic sustainability, issues within a corporation that relate to its natural environmental and social sustainability;
+- Identify issues that relate to the relationship between the corporation, its natural environmental and social sustainability

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.